PlayRTC/PlayRTC-Documents-Korean/docs/ios/simple-video-chat.md

   UIViewController* viewController = [self.navigationController popViewControllerAnimated:TRUE];
   viewController = nil;

-  // This needs a approval of the Apple App Store exit(0);
+  // A below code needs a approval of the Apple App Store exit(0);
 }